Design Note #38

 The design of high-speed sensitive tranconductance amplifiers requires experience, precision component selection, and the craftsmanship of an artist.
 The amplifier shown below is capable of detecting infra red light levels below –40dbm with a frequency response flat to 35KHz.
 Analog circuit modeling techniques, advanced on-the-bench prototyping and testing techniques, together with signal-source fixturing are critical to design success.

 The front-end amplifier is positioned on the end of a rotating detector mechanism.
 Slip rings carry power and the encoded data signals to stationary computer equipment.
-Selection of appropriate slip ring and data communications technology formed a large part of the custom design work performed by Orchid Technologies.
+Selection of appropriate slip ring and data communications technology formed a large part of the custom design work performed by OTEC.
 Custom encoded serial data communications protocols are used to pass data and control signals between stationary and rotating equipment.